amieres/RESTful-SQL-Service/README.md

 # RESTful-SQL-Service
-This is a simple and generic REST service for SQL Server It is built in windows forms using C# and .net 4.5.1 Run as administrator
+This is a simple and generic REST service for SQL Server It is built in windows forms using C# and .net 4.5.1

+Run as administrator

-currently only GET is implemented.
+Currently only GET is implemented.

 It supports json and xml